charliemoweng/FreshmensFriend-AssigNUS/README.md

 Hi, and welcome to AssigNUS by Freshmen's Friend, an NUS-focused platform for students to plan and manage their tasks.

+[Here](https://freshmens-friend-assignus.vercel.app/) is the webpage.
+Feel free to take a look and use it! 😄

 Functions supported:

 1. Input Modules that a student is currently taking;